AsaTyr2018/UXWebPlayer/README.md

 ## Features
 - Modern, accessible player UI with integrated playlist management.
-- Configurable media directory mapping for music and video collections.
+- Server-backed media library that stores uploads by playlist and media type.
-- Extensible adapters for local folders, remote media sources, and analytics hooks.
+- In-app metadata editing for tracks and videos, including artist, genre, and descriptive fields.
 - Endpoint management to mint unique embed URLs and connect them to playlists.
 - Embed links mirror the current admin origin so staging and production hosts stay aligned.